FoxhoodDesigns/Mini-Hardware-Monitor/README.md

 This is often enough for the program to start detecting boards again.
 May take a few weeks if you got like a cutting edge new board

 # License:
-Both this project and the LibreHardwareMonitor project are subject to the Mozilla Public License 2.0
+The LibreHardwareMonitor project is subject to the Mozilla Public License 2.0.
+Please observe their own github pages for specifics.
+This program is Fully Open Source.
+Fork, copy, re-use bits however you please.
+It is nothing special honestly.